Ford Roof Crush and Auto Defect Attorney

 - Lost quality of life

-The lawyers at Butler Prather LLP LLP may be able to help you obtain fair compensation as your legal representatives.
+The lawyers at Butler Prather LLP may be able to help you obtain fair compensation as your legal representatives.
 Learn more about Ford vehicle defects and related product liability claims today during a free consultation.
 Call (866) 615-8140 or contact us to request a meeting.